 Slipper orchids

-After training the networks for the slipper orchid flowers, they were tested on pictures of four sections of slipper orchids.
+After training the networks for the slipper orchid flowers, they were tested on pictures of four sections.
 The tested sections were Barbata, Brachypetalum, Coryopedilum and Parvisepalum.
 The networks were also tested with pictures of some primary hybrids of Parvisepalum and Brachypetalum with the aim of testing if it is also possible to correctly identify hybrids with the software.
 The assumption was that for primary hybrids a trained network would ideally list the sections of both parents as possible identification.
-Some results of the first test round were very bad.
-To find the source of these bad results, pictures of some badly classified species were checked on the characteristics of the corresponding section.
+However, some results of the first test round were very poor.
+To find the source of these results, pictures of some poorly classified species were checked for detection ability of the defining characteristics of the corresponding section.
 Table 1 holds a list with the characteristics per section based on Cribb P. [21].
 During this research it was discovered that some species had only one picture in the train data.
 Therefore, extra pictures were added to the train data and the networks were trained again to find out if better results could be obtained after more extensive training.
 These networks were tested again with the same test sets.

 Table 1 characteristics per section